 If you do not have swelling, you may rub or gently massage

 If you think your muscle cramps are brought on by

 exercise, heat, or dehydration, drink some extra water.
 If available, drink an

 electrolyte replacement drink (such as Gatorade or Pedialyte)

 diluted with water to half strength.
 These drinks will help replace sugar,

 salt, and other minerals.
 Be sure to read and follow any label warnings.
 Avoid

-drinks that contain caffeine or alcohol, which will cause water loss from the
+drinks that contain caffeine or alcohol.

 Move your arms and flex your fingers and hands.
 Gentle motion

 may help with cramps brought on by exercise.